mazenaboabda/School-Management-System/README.md

 # SchoolManagementSystem
-### tis is a Java program to School Management System it is a GUI program by java jframe .
+### This is a Java program to School Management System it is a GUI program by java jframe  and use a Json file.
 ## Features:
 1. The program should allow employee to sign-up and sign-in (with Employee Name and Employee Password )